All Episodes

 Everybody, Rand Paul attacked me.

-I see the last poll, the Monmouth poll just came out today, where I'm leading by double figures, and Rand Paul is down to less than two percent, and he attacked me.
+I see the last poll, the Monmouth poll, just came out today, where I'm leading by double figures.

 So I don't know.

-I mean, they're gonna spend, he's going to spend lobbyists' money and special interest money.
+I mean, they're going to spend, he's going to spend lobbyists' money and special interest money.

 Remember this.